brzpegasus/ember-cli-nwjs/README.md

 npm link
 ```

+Then, in your Ember CLI project:

-Then, navigate to your Ember CLI project and add the addon as a dev dependency in your `package.json`.
-The version doesn't really matter, so long as it satisfies the `npm link`'ed package version.
-The package just needs to be listed so Ember CLI can discover the addon:
+* Add `ember-cli-node-webkit` to your `package.json`'s dev dependencies.
+The version doesn't really matter.
+The package just needs to be listed so that Ember CLI can discover and register your addon:

 ```json
 {